 When you volunteer with TCV you can choose to become more involved by using your own time to support staff and volunteer officers to achieve the day to day running of the project.

-Most of The Conservation Volunteers' work gives opportunities for Key Volunteers to help us achieve more.
+If you'd like to get involved on a regular basis, or a more in-depth role, there are opportunities in many of TCV's projects for Key Volunteers to support our projects, and help us achieve more.
 It is a fundamental part of all our work to involve volunteers in helping to run the organisation.

 Take a look at our current Key Volunteer vacancies

 Who are Key Volunteers?

 Key volunteers provide valuable support to help us run our environmental and community projects.
 In return, we give you the training and support you need to carry out your role, including access to OLLIE - our online training platform.
 This is not a leadership or supervisory role, but some key volunteer roles may require DBS and other safeguarding checks.